pooyafils/jwtwithdata/README.md

     }
 }
 ```
-3. verify the token-> now we need to verify the token that we generate for client to access to the api.we need to create and develop Jwtconfig , JwtSecretKey ,JwtTokenVerifier and add some external properties to the application.properties.we need to do some changes in JwtUsernamePasswordAuthenticationFilter class
+3. verify the token--> now we need to verify the token that we generate for client.we need to create and develop Jwtconfig , JwtSecretKey ,JwtTokenVerifier and add some external properties to the application.properties.we need to do some changes in `JwtUsernamePasswordAuthenticationFilter` class
 ```
 public class JwtUsernamePasswordAuthenticationFilter extends UsernamePasswordAuthenticationFilter {
     private final AuthenticationManager authenticationManager;